 Black children are out of control.
 Many of our children definitely need to demonstrate more respect.
 But law enforcement agents are supposed to arrest people who break the law, not shoot them.
 The job of the court is to determine the penalty for a crime or an offense.
 Law enforcement agents were never meant to be judge, jury and executioner.

 Black people should focus on black-on-black crime.
 It’s true: Blacks kill more blacks because blacks tend to live together.
 Whites kill more whites because whites tend to live together.
 But killing people in our streets can never ben acceptable whether by drug dealers, foreign terrorists or law enforcement agents.
 People killed by officers are citizens of the United States of America.
-They have a right to life, liberty and the pursuit of happiness.
-All of those rights are extinguished and taken away when a law enforcement agent exercises unbridled power and takes a person’s life.
+They have a right to appear before a judge and plead their case (due process of law).
+When a person’s life is extinguished by a law enforcement agent, that person is denied due process of law to which he/she is entitled.

 Implementing this act will cost too much money.
 The nation is just about broke.
 Some of the people working on this effort have close ties to Washington and have seen the millions of dollars wasted by contractors and officials in Washington on a daily basis.
 Also, DOJ spends incredible amounts of money to conduct pattern or practice investigations in the field.
 The families of African Americans wrongfully killed by law enforcement agents and other citizen who embrace the importance of Fourth Amendment Rights do not care how much this legislation costs.
 We expect legislators to find the money.
 We shall not continue to allow law enforcement agents to kill citizens without cause and walk away unscathed.